-- I. The pressure will be the same at the same level in any connected static fluid and at all points on a given horizontal plane whose density is constant or a function of pressure only. - II.
-The pressure increases with depth of fluid. - III.
+I. The pressure will be the same at the same level in any connected static fluid and at all points on a given horizontal plane whose density is constant or a function of pressure only.

+II.
+The pressure increases with depth of fluid.

+III.
 The pressure is independent of the shape of the container and the free surface of a liquid will seek a common level in any container, where the free surface is everywhere exposed to the same pressure.
-Equation 2.15 is the solution to the hydrostatic problem.